One Independence Center: History

 In July 2022 Stays by Walker, a short term rental agency, announced they will be leasing 3,000 sqft in the building.
 The company relocated from Prosperity Place in University Area.
 Kay Walker, CEO of Stays Walker, stated this about the space “The proximity to so many of Charlotte's major corporate players will be a huge asset to our company, and our team members will enjoy the property's newly renovated common spaces and top-of-the-line amenities.
 The quality of the improvements of the office space was very high-end and consistent with the high-quality offerings we make to our clients.”

 In August 2022 UK based The Bank of London announced it will be leasing 40,000 sqft in the building to house the 350 jobs they're creating in Charlotte.
 The bank currently has offices in New York and Belfast.
 Positions will include software development, compliance and risk, technology operations, infrastructure engineering and business operations.
 All jobs are planned to be created by 2026.

 In October 2022 building permits revealed that a 17,290 sqft food hall will be built on the first floor of the building called Monarch Food Hall.
 The food hall management company is Hospitality HQ.
 The project is described on the Hospitality HQ website as having 3 bars and artisan food concepts from around the world.
 This project is part of Crescent Communities, the building owner's, $25 million renovation of the building.
 Construction started in February 2023.
 The food hall will include 12 stalls, a full service restaurant occupying 4,300 sqft, three bars including one that will be outside along North Tryon, and private event space.
 It will deliver in late 2023.
+In August 2023 it was announced that a few dining options have signed on for the food hall.
+These include Barley and Burger, serving gourmet burgers; Curry Junction, a concept by the owners of Curry Gate, an Indian and Nepalese restaurant; Rolled AF, is a Mexican restaurant that is a joint operation by the owners of Nacho Average Truck and 22 Street Kitchen.
+The market will include a total of 12 stalls.
+The planned opening date is fall 2023.
+In December 2023 additional food stalls were announced.
+Brooklyn Dumpling Shop, a sweet and savory dumpling shop; also Dock Local, a shop featuring seafood rolls, sandwiches, and tacos will have be available in December 2023.
+Chicago-based FARE, serving grain and vegetable rolls, will be available in spring 2024.

+The recently completed $25 million renovation which included Monarch Market are contributing to an increase in occupancy.
+In February 2024 Crescent Communities announced it had signed six leases amounting to 68,600 sqft space.
+Two of the companies include Genesis10, moving from the Johnston Building and Bloomreach moving from 1920 Abbott St. in South End.
+The building is now 70% leased.